behu-kea/python-basics/projects/flight-booking-fullname.md

 getFullname("Benjamin", "Hughes", "male", False) # returns "Benjamin Hughes"
 ```

+## Using `getFullname`

-Now create a small program simulating a bit of a flight booking process using the method you just created and `input`.
+Now simulate a bit of a flight booking process using the method you just created and `input`.

+Try and create a userfriendly application that asks for the users details and then shows the correct fullname

 *Inspired from https://github.com/HackYourFuture-CPH/JavaScript/blob/master/javascript1/week2/homework.md*